 We all carry a balance on our credit cards from time to time.
 Unexpected expenses come up, like medical bills and car repairs.
 And sometimes you just can’t find another way to get that big ticket item you want.
-Unfortunately, this can get expensive fast because of the high interest rates on most credit cards.
+Unfortunately, this can get expensive fast because of the

 The good news is that you could save hundreds or even thousands of dollars by getting an interest-free credit card.
 These cards will give you a promotional 0% APR period for a year or more.

 Let’s take a look at a few of the best cards that offer this valuable perk.